 The computer is mainly going to use your CPU and drive access.
-Even if you plan to stream a lot of content, having an insanely fast graphics card, is not going to be of any benefit after a certain point.
+Even if you plan to stream a lot of content, having an insanely fast graphics card will not be of any benefit after a certain point.

-If everything seems to power up, great.
-If not, try to find out what the problem is by searching on YouTube for a remedy related to your symptoms.
+Suppose everything seems to power up, great.
+If not, try to discover the problem by searching on YouTube for a remedy related to your symptoms.

-Then buy the hard drives you need to meet that resulting storage requirement.
-The reason for this is to have enough capacity to keep a rebuilt copy of your data, in case a drive fails.
+Then, buy the hard drives you need to meet that resulting storage requirement.
+The reason is to have enough capacity to keep a rebuilt copy of your data if a drive fails.

-My recommendation is definitely the Western Digital Red drives.
-You simply cannot go wrong with Western Digital mechanical hard drives, for any task.
+My recommendation is the Western Digital Red drives.
+For any task, you cannot go wrong with Western Digital mechanical hard drives.